 Rosemaling designs have been around since the 1700’s, and are bright with flowing lines, flowers and scripts.
 Decorations can be used to brighten up gifts such as plates, clocks, tiles and even shoes.Continue to 5 of 8 below.

-05 of 08Most commonly, Nordic designs in jewelry are either made out of pewter or silver, and maritime jewelry (think ships and vikings) is an ever-popular theme.
+Nordic jewelry is often made out of pewter or silver, and maritime jewelry (think ships and Vikings) is an ever-popular theme.
 There are many other items made out of these materials in Norway.
-Models of the Viking ships and other memorabilia are often made out of pewter, and make great gifts or centerpieces on any table.
+Models of the Viking ships and other memorabilia are often made out of pewter and make great gifts or centerpieces on any table.

 06 of 08